etrenholm/novel-hunt/README.md

 ```

 ## Usage
-To run this application, type the following into the command line:
+To run this application, navigate to the root directory and type the following into the command line:

 ```
-npm start
+npm run develop
 ```

 ## Technologies